Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 >   None.

 #### Exceptions
->   If the user enters incorrect login credentials, the system informs the user that their credentials are incorrect.
+>   4. If the actor enters incorrect login credentials, the system informs the actor that their credentials are incorrect.

 ### Test Scenario Access previous flight records <Lucas\>